mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 }
 ```

-Bringing all of this together, the JS implementation of our policy looks something like this:
+Bringing all of this together, the JavaScript implementation of our policy looks something like this:

 ```javascript
 function pi(theta, x) {